emagiz/emdocs/howto/upgrade-eMagizMendixConnector.md

+# eMagiz Mendix Connector presentation

+The eMagiz Mendix Connector (EMC) is a Mendix Project module that you can import into your application to make it communicate with eMagiz.
+To make this connector work correctly, you need to follow the steps presented below.
+But first, before starting to follow these steps there are a few things that should be known.
+Even though the EMC module is imported in the Mendix project, Mendix does not know that it has an EMC inside and neither does the EMC know it is inside a Mendix Project.
+So, the way to make them communicate is using the webservice calls that Mendix supports.
+But first, in order for the EMC to be able to communicate with the bus, it needs to know the credentials with which it can connect to the iPaaS bus so that it can retrieve the list of properties.
+These credentials are referred as constants below in the steps.

+After configuring everything needed for establishing the connection to the iPaaS services, you will need to create one webservice in order to facilitate the communication between the EMC and the Mendix project.
+After creating the Webservice, you need to call it from a MF, and in the call, you will need to fill in the credentials with which you are authenticating in the WS.
+The same credentials you need to fill in the eMagiz iPaaS (Deploy -> Properties) as the values of the properties corresponding to the request handler.

+The last part in setting up the EMC is about enabling access to the WS call from the EMC to the Mendix Project.
+To do that you will need to create a WebService user in the Mendix Project and enable access for that user through the firewall of the Mendix Project Website.

 # Step plan installation eMagiz Mendix Connector

 To install the eMagiz Mendix Connector in a Mendix app, the following steps need to be performed.